visit/citybreak-online-doc/_includes/widgets.md

 **bool? enablePromocode**

-Whether  field for entering promocode will be available/visible in the widget.
-If not available, defaults to false.
+Whether field for entering promocode will be visible in the widget.
+If parameter is not added widget defaults to false.

 **bool? proceedToBasket**

-Whether to proceed to basket after .
-If not available, defaults to true.
+Whether to proceed to basket after product is added.
+If parameter is not added widget defaults to true.

 ### Booking event listner
 You may also customize the booking process (same Activity product widget below) as the  with the proceedToBasket option and ``'cb-activitytransport-booked'``.